Zuhu162/dhl-automation-challenge/README.md

 Ensure all necessary dependencies are installed within the UiPath project (Manage Packages).

 Run the `Main.xaml` workflow from UiPath Studio.
 This automation is designed to be triggered remotely by the backend API (`POST /api/automation/trigger`).
-The workflow will interact with the Leave Management System's web interface (the frontend you set up in step 3) and input data from a specified Google Spreadsheet.

 **Note:** The automation process requires the frontend application to be running and accessible from the machine running the UiPath robot.
-The backend triggers the process, but the robot interacts with the frontend UI.

-### 5. Access the Application

-Open your web browser and go to the frontend URL (`http://localhost:8080`).

-You can log in using the demo credentials provided on the login page or register a new user (if registration is enabled, otherwise you might need to manually create a user in the database).
+## Video Guide

+For a detailed walkthrough of the project setup and execution, please refer to our [Video Guide/Walkthrough](https://www.youtube.com/playlist?list=PL2jbEQjDPtTywcaDEH-wKdwNYW1EB79kA).

 ## Further Details